Rhettus/blog/_posts/2024-09-07-om-1-birds-in-flight-settings.md

 - Meter mode - ESP

 ## C3 - Pro-Capture
 I use this mode based on the `shutter priority` mode to shoot birds about to take off or land on a perch.
 It allows independent control of the shutter (front dial) and allows exposure compensation to be used with the rear dial.
+C-AF Sensitivity is +2 is order to try and keep up with fast moving birds.

 - Exposure mode - Shutter priority
 - Subject detection - Birds
 - Autofocus mode - C-AF + MF
+- C-AF Sensitivity - +2
 - Auto ISO (up to 12800)
 - Drive mode - Procap SH2 - 50fps
 - Shutter speed - Start at 1/2500th